ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/reporting_issues.md

 ## Channels

 - If you're a customer or partner, please log in to your Service Portal at <https://support.ibexa.co/>, click "New Ticket", and report the issue as you would report a normal support request.
-Ibexa Product Support will respond, take care of the report, and keep you informed of the developments.
+Ibexa Product Support responds, takes care of the report, and keeps you informed of the developments.
 - If you're not a customer or partner, please log in to the Ibexa JIRA issue tracker: <https://issues.ibexa.co/>.
 Create an account if you don't have one, it's free.
 Click the "Create" button in the top menu to create your report.
-For "Project", select "Ibexa IBX", or "eZ Publish / Platform", or "eZ Platform Enterprise Edition", depending on which product is affected by the bug. **Important: Select "Security Level": "Security"!** The engineering team will take care of your report.
+For "Project", select "Ibexa IBX", or "eZ Publish / Platform", or "eZ Platform Enterprise Edition", depending on which product is affected by the bug. **Important: Select "Security Level": "Security"!** The engineering team takes care of your report.
-- it's also possible to report security issues by email to <security@ibexa.co> - this requires no account.
+- It's also possible to report security issues by email to <security@ibexa.co> - this requires no account.

 ## Verbosity

 Please be verbose when reporting issues.
-The issue will be solved faster if you include:
+The issue is solved faster if you include:

 - A **title** describing the gist of the issue in one sentence
 - A **description** which includes the steps you take to produce the problem, what you expect the result to be, and what actually happens.